- Home

 Side effects of targeted therapy

-The most common side effects of olaparib include nausea, fatigue, vomiting and low blood cell counts.
-More serious side effects include bone marrow or lung problems.
+While damage to healthy cells is limited, targeted therapy can still have side effects, and these can occasionally be very serious.
+The most common side effects include nausea, fatigue, diarrhoea and low blood cell counts.
+More serious side effects include bone marrow problems.
+It is important to tell your doctor about any new or worsening side effects.

 For more on this, see our general section on Targeted therapy.